Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Sketch on the map/README.md

 ## How to use the sample

 Tap the add button to choose a geometry for the Sketch Editor.
-Use the toolbar to cancel the sketch, undo, or redo changes made to the sketch and to save the sketch to the graphics overlay.
-There is also the option to select a saved graphic and edit its geometry using the Sketch Editor.
+Use the toolbar to undo or redo changes made to the sketch on the graphics overlay.
 The graphics overlay can be cleared using the clear all button.

 ## How it works